Drambluker/jekyll-now/about.md

 ![]({{ site.baseurl }}/images/Logo/drambluker-logo.gif)

-*I'm a coder, an indie game developer and a student at Bryansk State Technical University (BSTU).* 💻
+*Hello!
+I'm a coder, an indie game developer and a student at Bryansk State Technical University (BSTU).* 💻

 ***